 For all their complexities, membership associations rest on a charmingly simple premise: That when people come together to share expertise, pursue common goals, and foster a true sense of community, anything is possible.

 But possible and probable are two totally different ball games.
-That’s why an association that’s serious about serving its members and advancing its mission needs a powerful set of tools at their disposal.
+That’s why an association that’s serious about serving its members and advancing its mission needs a powerful set of tools at its disposal.
 Otherwise, even the possible will seem impossible.

 That’s where Neon CRM for Associations comes in!
-It’s got all the great features of Neon CRM, from email, forms, events and volunteers, automated workflows, and powerful reporting, plus membership tools like member management, member portals, custom member directories, and more.
+It’s got all the great features of Neon CRM, from email, forms, events, and volunteers, automated workflows, and powerful reporting, plus membership tools like member management, member portals, custom member directories, and more.